 The joy of singing together with a love for the music and poetry of Ukraine is the tie that binds the 15 members of today’s Festival Choir.
 We sing in four-part harmony from a repertoire of Ukrainian folksongs and compositions and non-Ukrainian melodies as well.
 We perform at concerts at the Ukrainian Labour Temple and, upon invitation, are happy to sing at other venues.

-Our conductor is Vasilina (Lina) Streltsov and our accompanist is Anna Khomenko.
-They are highly skilled and have become beloved members of the Festival Choir’s family.
+Our conductor and our accompanist is Anna Khomenko.
+She is highly skilled and has become a beloved member of the Festival Choir’s family.